MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-log4j.md

 ## Next steps

-In this article, we've discussed configuring Log4j and how to make the Azure SDK for Java log through this.
+In this article, we've discussed the configuration of Log4j and how to make the Azure SDK for Java use it for logging.
 Because the Azure SDK for Java works with all SLF4J logging frameworks, consider reviewing [the SLF4J documentation for further details](http://www.slf4j.org/manual.html).
 If you use Log4j, there's a vast amount of [configuration guidance](https://logging.apache.org/log4j/2.x/manual/index.html) on its website also.

 Once you've master logging, consider looking into the integrations that Azure offers into frameworks such as [Spring](/azure/developer/java/spring-framework/spring-boot-starters-for-azure) and [MicroProfile](/azure/developer/java/eclipse-microprofile/).